mathi123/mitasco/README.md

 - istanbul: library to determine coverage of testing code
 - mocha: unit testing framework to test server code
 - typings: used to get typescript definitions of existing libraries like express and pg.
+- run-sequence: needed to run gulp tasks in sequence

 To install a package, type: